What steps to take it you are being sued in Singapore?

 Preparing for the trial

-Preparing for trial is highly complex.
+Preparing for a civil suit trial is highly complex.
 The focus at this stage is on gathering and exchanging evidence, which often takes the form of affidavits (written statements from witnesses to be used in Court).
-It is often necessary to submit additional applications for Court orders, such as
+It’s crucial to understand what to do when you get sued and the steps to take after being sued include submitting additional applications for Court orders, such as:

 • The discovery of documents – to require one party to give the other specific documents in its possession;